SERMOS-LAB/Google-Map-Survey/README.md

 Open `http://localhost:4000`.

 ### User Workflow
+1) **Start Mapping:** Click "Instructions" to review tutorial and select privacy options
-1) Type and select Origin, then Destination.
-The route appears.
+2) **Set Locations:** Type and select Starting Location, then Ending Location.
+The route appears automatically.
-2) Click on the map to add stops; drag the route to refine.
+3) **Add Stops:** Click "Add Stop" to search for places by name, or click directly on the map to add intermediate stops
-3) Clear resets everything; Submit saves the route.
+4) **Adjust Route:** Drag the blue route line to match the actual roads traveled
+5) **Reorder Stops:** Drag stops in the list to reorder them (route updates automatically)
+6) **Submit:** Click "Submit Route" to save.
+Copy the submission ID for Qualtrics integration

+### Complex Route Handling
+For complex evacuation scenarios (e.g., Home → School → Destination → Back Home → Back to Destination):
+- Map as **ONE continuous route** with all stops in order
+- Use numbered sequence (1, 2, 3...) to show actual path including return trips
+- Submit separate routes only for different evacuation events (different days/times)

 ### API
 - `GET /config` → `{ googleMapsApiKey }`